-- An FTIR set-up can be converted to DSI easily. - No need to build a special case for the setup. - Fiducial, object and hovering tracking is possible. - It is pressure sensitive.
+- Fiducial, object and hovering tracking is possible. - It is pressure sensitive.

 - Less contrast compared to normal DI set-ups as the surface material also redirects the IR towards the camera. - Potentially more problems with ambient IR because of less contrast. - Size restrictions because of the softness of the surface material. - Endlighten Acrylic costs more than regular acrylic (but the some of the cost can be made up since no IR illuminators are needed). - Performance depends on environmental lighting.